Queen Conch Facts

 Queen Conch Distribution, Habitat, and Ecology

 The magnificent Queen Conch inhabits a comparatively broad swathe of the world’s oceans.
-But, that area’s quite complicated.
+That area’s quite complicated, though.
 More specifically, the northern edge of this range includes the Western Atlantic coasts of both North America and Central America.

 Meanwhile, the southern edge of its range includes the Caribbean tropical area.
 Unconfirmed reports also extend that range to the northeastern shores of Brazil, in South America.
 This zone of habitation also includes numerous islands where it appears.

 Wherever individuals appear within this range though, these have specific requirements for their choice of habitat.
 Specimens typically reside in warm shallow water.
-Further, this usually consists of regions with a depth measuring no more than 70 ft (21 m).
+This region usually consists of regions with a depth measuring no more than 70 ft (21 m).

 The stunning Queen Conch also evolved as benthic in nature, meaning it lives on the ocean floor.
 Most commonly, it prefers to inhabit such regions as areas of seagrass beds.
 Yet it also often appears among coral reefs and various sandy stretches where these are unavailable.